 I am an economist with interests in econometrics and data science; and the economics of technology, innovation and growth.
 My background combines economics, statistics and computer science.

-I currently work at the World Bank, in the Development Data Group, the group within the Chief Economist’s Vice Presidency that is responsible for data collection, analysis and dissemination.
-My team produces the World Development Indicators, as well as several publications based on this dataset.
-I also occasionally co-host the World Bank’s podcast about data and development, “Between Two Geeks”.
+Until recently I worked at the World Bank, in the Development Data Group, the group within the Chief Economist’s Vice Presidency that is responsible for data collection, analysis and dissemination.
+My team produced the World Development Indicators, as well as several publications based on this dataset.
+I also occasionally co-hosted the World Bank’s podcast about data and development, “Between Two Geeks”.

 Research Fellow, Nesta